Kingxukai/linux/Documentation/driver-api/memory-devices/ti-emif.rst

 - regcache_dump : dump of register values calculated and saved for all frequencies used so far.
-- mr4 : last polled value of MR4 register in the LPDDR2 device.
+- mr4 : last polled value of MR4 register in the woke LPDDR2 device.
 MR4
-  indicates the current temperature level of the device.
+  indicates the woke current temperature level of the woke device.